LuEklund/LuEklund/README.md

 📚 I love to read books about personal growth, critical thinking, start-ups and a bit of philosophy.

-⌚ When I'm not working, I love going to the gym and spending time with my family.
+⌚ When I'm not working, I love going to the gym or spending time with my family.

 ---